-C J P Ionides (1901 - 1969) was a former British Army officer turned ivory hunter.
-He was briefly a white hunter working out of Arusha in the 1930s, then joined the game department in southeastern Tanganyika in 1933.
-Although he continued his avid hunting, collecting rare species as far away as the Sudan and Abyssinia.
+Constantine John Philip Ionides (1901 - 1969) was a former British Army officer turned ivory hunter.
+He was briefly a white hunter working out of Arusha in the 1930s with Ken McDougall, then joined the game department in Tanganyika in 1933 and was sent to Kilwa, a small coastal port south of Dar es Salaam.
+He continued his avid hunting, collecting rare species from as far away as Sudan and Abyssinia.

 A Hunter's Story by C J P Ionides (1965) is the autobiography of a great hunter, conservationist and a celebrated naturalist.
-He was a Game Warden in Tanganyika and is known as the 'Father of the Selous' as he designed the Selous Game Reserve as a highly controlled hunting reserve.
+He was a Game Warden in Tanganyika and was known as the 'Father of the Selous' by none other than Brian Nicholson, as he designed the Selous Game Reserve as a highly controlled hunting reserve.
 He was recognised as a foremost herpetologist and collected thousands of deadly snakes, especially green and black mambas, puff adders and cobras.
 This book was published in the US with the title 'Mambas And Man-Eaters'.

-Read the Ionides biography 'Snake Man' by Alan Wykes.
+Read the biography of C J P Ionides 'Snake Man' by Alan Wykes.

 Bruce Kinloch (1919 - 2011) was born in India and educated in England and was an avowed 'elephant man'.
 His grandfather was Brigadier General Alexander Angus Airlie Kinloch who was a renowned big game hunter in India.
 Bruce Kinloch has been Chief Game Warden of three different African countries - Uganda for 10 years, Tanzania for 4 years and Malawi.
 During his unique career, which included his creation of the College of African Wildlife Management on the slopes of Mount Kilimanjaro, his advice was sought and valued as the innovative authority on wildlife.
 Read about his incredible WW2 military achievements his obituary in the Daily Telegaph.